-- 10. Council also receives a quarterly fitness to practise report from the Executive, accompanied by a dashboard summary of key statistical information relating to the indicators of efficiency, effectiveness and economy agreed by Council in January 2014. - 11.
-An article about the GOsC's fitness to practise procedures is routinely included in the April/May edition of the osteopath magazine each year(see Annex B for the 2014 article).
-This article sets out statistical information about the work of the three statutory committees in the previous financial year, together with an overview of the GOsC's fitness to practise process, and a high-level outline of some of the most serious cases considered by the Professional Conduct Committee. - 12.
-The Education and Registration Standards Committee receives a report each year on fitness to practise matters which is intended to inform its policy-making activities. - 13.
-The Executive is keen to engage with the Education and Registration Standards Committee to consider how the value to be derived from these annual fitness to practise reports could usefully be maximised.
+2014 article).
+This article sets out statistical information about the work of the three statutory committees in the previous financial year, together with an overview of the GOsC's fitness to practise process, and a high-level outline of some of the most serious cases considered by the Professional Conduct Committee.

+11. The Executive is keen to engage with the Osteopathic Practice Committee to consider how the value to be derived from these annual fitness to practise reports could usefully be maximised.

-Recommendation: to note the Annual Fitness to Practise at Annex A, and to consider its needs in relation to the receipt of information from the Regulation department.
+Recommendation: to note the Annual Fitness to Practise Report at Annex A, and to consider any improvements in the content of future annual reports.